OPS-E2E-PPE/VBA-Docs/api/Project.GroupCriterion2.FontColorEx.md

 ---
-title: GroupCriterion2.FontColorEx Property (Project) ms.prod: project-server
+title: GroupCriterion2.FontColorEx property (Project) ms.service: project-server
 api_name:
 - Project.GroupCriterion2.FontColorEx
 ms.assetid: 5556ce54-315e-f676-6771-baec87853d8a
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# GroupCriterion2.FontColorEx Property (Project)
+# GroupCriterion2.FontColorEx property (Project)

 Gets or sets the color of the font for a field used as a criterion in a group definition.
 Read/write **Long**.

 ## Syntax

 _expression_. `FontColorEx`

  _expression_ An expression that returns a [GroupCriterion2](./Project.GroupCriterion2.md) object.